 National Tourist Route Valdresflye is a scenic drive in Norway

-National Tourist Route Valdresflye is a very scenic mountain road in Eastern Norway.
+National Tourist Route Valdresflye is a very scenic mountain road in Innlandet county, in Norway.
 It's one of the famous scenic drives in Norway.

 How long is the National Tourist Route Valdresflye?

-The road, called County Road 51 (Fylkesvei 51), is totally paved.
-It’s 49km (30.44 miles) long and runs from Garli (near Beitostølen) to Besstrondsæter in Vågå.
-The road is a little bit narrow at times but mostly fine.
+The road, called County Road 51 (Fylkesvei 51), is 49km (30.44 miles) long and runs from Garli (near Beitostølen) to Besstrondsæter in Vågå.

 Is the National Tourist Route Valdresflye open?

-Set high in the eastern part of the Jotunheimen mountains, the road tops out by the Valdresflye, a mountain plateau at 1.393m (4,570ft) above the sea level.
-The road opens from early May and normally well into the month of November, but it can be closed anytime when the access is not cleared of snow.
+Set high on the eastern part of the Jotunheimen mountains, the road tops out by the Valdresflye, a mountain plateau at 1.393m (4,570ft) above sea level.
+It's one of the highest roads of the country.
+The road opens from early May and normally well into the month of November.
 The weather may change rapidly at the mountain plateau.
-It's one of the highest roads of the country.

 Is the National Tourist Route Valdresflye worth it?